Davidster/ikari/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE-MIT)

-Ikari is a game engine project for learning about game tech.
+Ikari is a game engine project written in pure rust for learning about rust and game tech.
 It is developed to have decent visuals and good performance, ideally supporting frame rates of 144 or higher.

 Most of the rendering features were implemented by following the awesome tutorials on [learnopengl](https://learnopengl.com/) and [learnwgpu](https://sotrh.github.io/learn-wgpu/).